CanonicalLtd/maas-docs/src/en/manage-cli.md

 !!!
 Note: The API key can also be obtained from the web interface.
 Click on 'username' in the top right corner, and select 'Account'.

-Finally, log in with either of:
+Log in with either of:

 ```bash
 maas login $PROFILE $API_SERVER [$API_KEY]